-Both P2PP and OT were heavily modified with respect to the previous versions to handle the large number of public survey OBs.
-The most prominent modification is the new functionality to group the OBs in scheduling containers (Sec.
+Both P2 and OT can handle the large number of public survey OBs.
+This includes the functionality to group the OBs in scheduling containers (Sec.
 7.5).
 Three types of scheduling containers have been defined: Concatenations, Time Links and Groups.
 They are described in more details in the User's Manual of P2PP for Surveys.